Summary of options if you get an infringement notice

 When determining an application for an enforcement review, Fines Victoria has the power to confirm the decision to serve the infringement notice, or, if satisfied that sufficient grounds exist, Fines Victoria can cancel the enforcement of the infringement and refer the matter back to the relevant enforcement agency.

-If Fines Victoria cancels the enforcement of the infringement, the enforcement agency must withdraw the infringement, or issue an official warning, or commence proceedings in court within six months.
+After Fines Victoria has cancelled an enforcement review application, the enforcement agency must notify you (within 90 days) of whether it will withdraw the infringement, or issue an official warning, or commence proceedings in court If an enforcement agency decides to commence proceedings in court, it has six months to do this.

-An application for an enforcement review can be made at any time until a seven-day notice expires, or a land charge is recorded, or an attachment of earnings or debt A legally proper instruction by one person (or body) to another, so that the person is bound to take action, or make a decision, as instructed.
-Compare dictation. is made, or a vehicle is seized under a vehicle seizure and sale notice.
+An application for an enforcement review can be made at any time until a seven-day notice expires, or a land charge is recorded, or an attachment of earnings or debt direction is made, or a vehicle is seized under a vehicle seizure and sale notice.
 Therefore, it is imperative to act quickly to submit an enforcement review application.
 Once an enforcement review application is lodged, enforcement action is put on hold until a decision is made.
-You can ask for a three-month extension of time to provide supporting Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case..
+You can ask for a three-month extension of time to provide supporting material.

 An application for an enforcement review must be in writing and should set out the grounds on which the review is sought.
-The application does not need to be in the form of a Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. declaration.
+The application does not need to be in the form of a statutory declaration.
 Application forms are normally sent with the notice of final demand, but can also be accessed on Fines Victoria’s website or completed online at https://online.fines.vic.gov.au/request-a-review.

 An application for an enforcement review except on the basis of special circumstances can only be made once for any one infringement.
 An application for an enforcement review can be made a second time on the basis of special circumstances if the first application is rejected by Fines Victoria.
 An application for an enforcement review on the basis that you were unaware of the infringement must be made within 14 days of becoming aware of the infringement and cannot be made if you failed to update your address within 14 days of your address changing.